fedfedmedved/quanttop-thesis/src/chapter1 problem background.md

 Theorem (2C.1 in Hatcher).
 : If $K$ is a finite simplicial complex and $J$ is an arbitrary simplicial complex, then any map $f: K \rightarrow J$ is homotopic to a map that is simplicial with respect to some iterated barycentric subdivision of $K$.

-We don't actually intend to prove this result, but rather highlight some of the ideas that we want to translate to the Lipschitz setting:
+We do not actually intend to prove this result, but rather highlight some of the ideas that we want to translate to the Lipschitz setting:

 1. We equip $K$ with a metric as described above.
 In particular with this metric open stars are open and closed stars are closed in K. Distances within the simplex are also well behaved - all points are at most as far apart as the largest side length.
 <!-------
 How does Hatcher define simplicial complexes?
 NO. Don't they already have a topology?
 Abstract ones don't.
 Geometric realizations do.
 Are we dealing with abstract simplicial complexes?
 It seems like we are dealing with abstract simplicial complexes (which are usually just called simplicial complexes), because if we were given a geometric realization in R^n it would have a metric defined on it already. instead we say "define some metric".
 ------>
 2. Observe that open stars form a covering of $J$.
-Taking pre-image of that cover yields an open cover of K. Since K is a finite simplicial complex it is in particular compact.
+Taking pre-image of that cover yields an open cover of $K$.
+Since $K$ is a finite simplicial complex it is in particular compact.
 We take the finite subcover and find its Lebesgue number (it exists by the Lebesgue number lemma).
-This gives us a way to determine the desired size of the simplices of K.
+This gives us a way to determine the desired size of the simplices of $K$.
-3. Now let us subdivide K until the simplices are small enough that closed star of a vertex v is contained in some cover element.
+3. Now let us subdivide $K$ until the simplices are small enough that closed star of a vertex $v$ is contained in some cover element.
 This means we managed to contain the closed neighborhood of a vertex - adjacent edges and their vertices - fully in a reasonably small region of the the simplex.
 Edges can't wrap around our simplex multiple times and vertices cannot be too far apart.
 Meaning we have a chance of building a simplicial map.
 This is as much of the proof as we need for now - see [@Hatcher] for more details and the contruction.

 To translate this idea to a Lipschitz map setting we want to replace Lebesgue number using our Lipschitz constant.
 First, we need both our spaces to be metric.
 Now, we want distance between vertices in the target simplex $J$ to be uniform (can normalize it to 1).
 To avoid counterexamples we restrict $J$ to not have singletons.